ceford/cefjdemos-data-jdm-help-en/articles/contacts/contacts-categories.md

 ## Description

 Contact Categories allow you to organize contacts in your web site.
-Contact Categories are separate from other types of Categories, such as those for Articles, Banners, News Feeds, and so on.
+They are separate from other types of component Categories, such as those for Articles, Banners and News Feeds.

 ### Common Elements